tiffanyyc/capstone_bikeshare/README.md

 ## User Interviews

 To better understand how we can serve potential users, we conducted a series of interviews with current users of bikeshare in Boston and in New York City.
+We learned that some users wanted predictions from 10 mins to more than 1 day into the future, so we decided to provide forecasts in 15-minute increments for 3 days.

+## Data and EDA

+Boston's Bluebikes system releases monthly data on their [website](https://www.bluebikes.com/system-data) that date back to 2015.
+These data come in the form of trips completed and include information on start and end station and start and end timestamp.
+Across all the years of data, there were around 15 million trips taken spread across about 500 different stations.